vocdoni/docs/docs/architecture/components/gateway.md

 `./gateway --port=8001 --vote --census --web3`

-Then the APIs ara available to the client via HTTP/WS using the API name as route/path, for instance `http://gatewayIP:8001/web3`.
+The APIs ara available to the client via HTTP/WS using two endpoints:

++ `/web3` for the raw web3 API
++ `/dvote` for the vote, census and file API

 ## Census API